-• Safest places to be in a school: (assuming no underground shelter)

-- 1. Interior hallway on the lowest level. - 2.
+- 4. Damaging "straight-line" winds A thunderstorm does not have to produce a tornado to pose a threat to schools and students. - Safest places to be in a school: (assuming no underground shelter) - 1.
+Interior hallway on the lowest level. - 2.
 Away from windows. - 3.
 If possible get in a hallway that is at a right angle to the approaching tornado's path (to avoid the wind tunnel effect). - 4.
 In a small room, such as a bathroom, surrounded by load-bearing walls. - 5.
-In a room without small objects that can serve as projectiles.

-• Some other aspects of designing a plan:

-1. Practice your plan.
-Have drills semi-annually (Fall and Spring).

-- 2. Include Severe Weather Safety Instruction as part of the drill period. - 3.
+In a room without small objects that can serve as projectiles. - Some other aspects of designing a plan: - 1.
+Practice your plan.
+Have drills semi-annually (Fall and Spring). - 2.
+Include Severe Weather Safety Instruction as part of the drill period. - 3.
 Encourage teachers and administrators to develop a plan for their families at home.
 The knowledge that their families know what to do at home will enable them to focus their attention on the students.
 The American Red Cross has brochures on developing a "Family Protection Plan." - 4.
 Educate school administrators about the structure of severe thunderstorms and the basic sequence of events as a storm approaches.
 Explain the concepts of rotating wall clouds and the preferred locations for these features within the storm.
 (Attend the NWS SKYWARN severe spotter training class no fee).
 Emphasize the variability that may exist with each storm and the need to understand basic storm structure to assist in determining the degree of threat at a school. - 5.
 For optimum planning purposes, an engineer and a member of the local school board should participate in the design of an emergency plan. - 6.
-Encourage administrators to contact the nearest National Weather Service Office or Local Emergency Services Coordinator for assistance in answering ANY questions that may arise in developing a plan.
+Encourage administrators to contact the nearest NWS office or Local Emergency Services Coordinator for assistance in answering ANY questions that may arise in developing a plan.